rhuanbarros/quiz-study-trainer/README.md

 - Show question
   - Create a ranking algorithm to sort the questions already answered to allow some kind of space repetition memorization.

-## Key Points
-- 🐍 **Python**: Completely coded in Python using the Anvil framework (frontend and backend).
-- 📈 **Enhanced Learning**: Customized prompt generation for better question creation.
-- 📚 **Integrated Knowledge**: Query LLM model directly for explanations without leaving the app.
-- 🗂️ **Result Tracking**: Keep track of study progress and quiz results over time.
-- ☁️ **Cloud Accessibility**: Hosted in the cloud for access on mobile devices.